jreime3124k/Unix-Socket-Project/README.md

 --MSGSTORE--Gareth
 Allows logged in users to add a message of the day to the MoD.txt file on the server.
 Users will receive an error if they are not logged in.

+--WHO--
+List all active users, including the UserID and the users IP addresses.

+--SEND--
+Send a private message to an active user.
+If the UserID is invalid or the receiver is not active, the server replies the client with an error message “420 either the user does not exist or is not logged in”; otherwise, the server forwards the message to the designated user.
+In addition, the receiving client should process the message immediately.

 --LOGOUT--Josh
 Logs the user out of the system.